How it works

 Two ways to deploy.

-Xybern supports two deployment patterns depending on whether you are a platform provider embedding enforcement into your AI product, or an enterprise deploying enforcement across your internal AI estate.
+Xybern supports two deployment patterns depending on whether you are a platform provider embedding authorisation into your AI product, or an enterprise deploying authorisation across your internal AI estate.

 Embedded deployment